Small Farm Big Life

 Instructions

-In a mixing bowl whisk together the almond flour, tapioca flour, baking soda, sea salt, ground ginger, ground cinnamon and ground all spice.
+In a mixing bowl whisk together the gluten free flour, baking powder, xanthan gum, baking soda, salt, cinnamon, nutmeg and cloves.
 Set aside.

 Supplies